Multi-nucleon structure and dynamics via quantum computing

 \subsection{Complexity analysis of oracle implementation}

 We analyze the asymptotic gate cost of the oracles $O_{\rm F}$ and $O_{\rm H}$ according to the steps outlined in Sec. \ref{sec:O_F_oracle_sec} and Sec. \ref{sec:OH_oracle_sec}.
-Our analysis of the gate count for each step of the $O_{\rm F}$ and $O_{\rm H}$ is given in terms of the elementary gates such as the rotational, CNOT, Pauli gates and the controlled version of them as well.\footnote{Alternatively, one can also analyze the gate complexity in terms of log-local operations as in Ref. \cite{Kirby:2021ajp}, where such log-local operations can be compiled into primitive gates \cite{Vedral:1996,Abhari:2014} that are hardware specific.} The asymptotic qubit cost is also provided for each oracle.
+Our analysis of the gate count for each step of the $O_{\rm F}$ and $O_{\rm H}$ is given in terms of the elementary one-qubit and two-qubit gates \cite{NielsenANDChuang:2001} and the controlled version of them as well.\footnote{Alternatively, one can also analyze the gate complexity in terms of log-local operations as in Ref. \cite{Kirby:2021ajp}, where such log-local operations can be compiled into primitive gates \cite{Vedral:1996,Abhari:2014} that are hardware specific.} The asymptotic qubit cost is also provided for each oracle.